Have you been wondering how to start an art journal for beginners? Then you’ve come to the right place!

 3. Get creative & have fun!

 Art journaling is a fun, inexpensive, easy hobby to work on to relieve boredom.
 It’s also great for kids!

 When your art journal is finished, you have a beautiful, personal memento that represents your dreams, aspirations, and aesthetics.
 You can look back on your journal years later to see how you’ve grown.

-To create your own beautiful art journal you will need some of the following:
+To start an art journal, you will need some of the following supplies:

 - A journal/notebook.

-- Some ideas and journal prompts (included in this article)
+- Some theme ideas and art journal prompts (included in this article.)

 You may already have some of the supplies around the house.